 1900s Motoring Outfit

 The Gibson Girl inspired a wave of independent women who went beyond riding in cars to driving them.
-These women Motorists wore their everyday clothing (dresses or skirt/blouse sets) with long duster cost, hats wrapped in a motoring scarf/veil, gauntlet gloves, and goggles.
+These women Motorists wore their everyday clothing (dresses or skirt/blouse sets) with a long duster cost, hats wrapped in a motoring scarf/veil, gauntlet gloves, and goggles.
 Learn more about Edwardian women motoring outfits here.

 1900s Daywear- Jumper Dress